yago-xd/rps-game/README.md

 Welcome to the Rock Paper Scissors Game!
 Type exit anytime to end the game
 ------------------------------
-Round: 1

-Enter your choice (rock, paper, scissors): paper
+Enter your choice (rock, paper, scissors): rock
-I wonder if you’re trying to trick me.
+Hmm... interesting move.
-You chose: paper
+You chose: rock
 Computer chose: rock

-You Win!
-Flawless win! 😎
+It's a Tie!

-Score: User - 1 | Computer - 0
+Score: User - 0 | Computer - 0
 Games Played: 1
-Win %: 100.0%
+Win %: 0.0%
 Loss %: 0.0%
-Draw %: 0.0%
+Draw %: 100.0%

 ------------------------------
 Do you wish to play again?
 (Y/N): n